-- Grade 4 materials include Chapter 1: Onward We Go, providing information to students and caregivers about the design of the program, including sections such as "STEM Connections, Science Notebooks, Learning the Routine, Descriptive Investigations, Science Skills, Tools and Safety, Build Your Skill, Engineering Design Process, Models and Visuals, and Data Literacy." - Materials provide information to share with students and caregivers about the design of the program.
-Each chapter includes a "Letter to Home" with information the teacher can share with their students and their caregivers.
+- Grade 5 materials include Chapter 1: Onward We Go, providing information to students and caregivers about the design of the program, including sections such as "STEM Connections, Science Notebooks, Learning the Routine, Descriptive Investigations, Science Skills, Tools and Safety, Build Your Skill, Engineering Design Process, Models and Visuals, and Data Literacy." - The materials provide information to be shared with caregivers about the design of the program.
+Teacher materials include a "Letter to Home" for each chapter of the materials with information the teacher can share with their students' caregivers.
+The "Letter to Home" for the first chapter of the materials provides the families with information about the design of the program. - The materials provide information to be shared with students about the design of the program.
+Chapter 1 explains the different lesson components and activities included across all chapters and lessons, as well as the reasoning behind the activities themselves.
+For example, the first "Talk About It" activity explains that this is a partner or small group activity and that "learning from and collaborating with others is important in science." - The materials provide information about the design of the program in Chapter 1.
+Students learn what the components are as they are completing activities.
+Students learn what certain symbols mean.
+Students also are introduced to the "Claim, Evidence, Reasoning" process and "Hands-On Investigation" processes. - The materials provide information to share with students and caregivers about the design of the program.
+For example, the materials include a "Letter to Home," which details the design of the chapter that the students are on.
 Each letter details the standards being taught and how the adult may support that at home.
-In Chapter 1, the Letter to Home provides information about the design of the program.
+In Chapter 1, the Letter to Home provides information about

+- the design of the program.
 It begins with, "This program design features a 5E Instructional Model.
 Each chapter is divided into five sections that provide structure to our daily routine: Engage, Explore, Explain, Elaborate, and Evaluate."
-Chapter 4 provides relevant information about the design of Chapter 4 to students and caregivers regarding Forces and Interactions. - The materials provide information to be shared with students about the design of the program.
-Chapter 1 explains the different lesson components and activities included within all chapters and lessons, as the reasoning behind the activities themselves.
-For example, the first "Talk About It" activity explains that this is a partner or small group activity and that "learning from and collaborating with others is important in science." - In Chapter 1, the materials include information about the program design that is shared with students.
-Students are introduced to the "Talk About It" icon and the "Notebook" icon to learn what to expect each time they see them in the Student Edition.
+Chapter 5 provides relevant information about the design of Chapter 5 to students and caregivers regarding Energy Transformation. - In Chapter 1, the materials include information about the program design that is shared with students.
+Students are introduced to the "Talk About It" icon and the "Notebook" icon learn what to expect each time they see them in the Student Edition.
 They connect the visual cue of the Talk About It icon to opportunities for student discourse.
 They connect the visual cue of the Notebook icon to opportunities to record their observations in their Science Notebook.